vatis-project/website/docs/client/automatic-profile-updates.markdown

 Facilities can enable automatic profile updates for their users.
 To enable this functionality, you need to update the profile JSON before publishing it on your website.

+{: .note-title }
+> Important
+>
+> Any local changes made to the profile will be overwritten when the profile is updated.

-Add the following two properties to the profile JSON file:
+To enable the automatic update functionality, add the following two properties to the profile JSON file:

 ```json
 {